NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Helpful Tinkering.md

 Granted by [[Feats/Helpful Tinkering|Helpful Tinkering]]

-For 1 minute, the chosen ally's Strikes with the chosen weapon gain the same offensive boost your innovation has.
+Your strikes with the chosen weapon gain the same offensive boost your inventor ally's innovation has.

 *Source: Pathfinder Guns & Gears*
-*OGL*
+*ORC*